gregness/gregness.github.io/_posts/2025-01-27-i-bought-a-m4-mac-mini.md

 It is the perfect budget PC for a Mac user like myself – who has been using Apple products for almost 10 years now.

-The M4 Mac mini is powered by 4.4GHz 10-processor cores, 10 GPU cores and 16 [Neural Engine](https://en.wikipedia.org/wiki/Neural_Engine) core.
+The M4 Mac mini is powered by 4.4GHz 10-processor cores, 10 GPU cores, and 16 [Neural Engine](https://en.wikipedia.org/wiki/Neural_Engine) cores.
 Firing on all cylinders.

 I’ve been using it for several days now, and the experience is very smooth.
 Everything is instant and snappy.
 Not even a hiccup.